-Admission offers normally exceed the UK Engineering Council "SARTOR" minimum requirements for M.Eng. for Chartered Engineer status (i.e. UK GCE A-level grades ABB, including Mathematics and Science) for Stage 1 admission.
+Admission offers normally exceed the UK Engineering Council "SARTOR" minimum requirements for B.Eng with Chartered Engineer status (i.e. UK GCE A-level grades BCC including Mathematics and Science) for Stage 1 admission.
 In addition, the University recruits candidates with a wide range of equivalent qualifications based on its knowledge of SARTOR equivalents and other international qualifications.
 A limited number of international qualifications and HND holders with appropriate subjects and grades may be considered for direct entry to Stage 2.
-Exceptionally, suitably qualified candidates may be taken into Stage 3 of the 4-year M.Eng. programme.